 When I became a parent, I left the classroom to work with students one-to-one, appreciating the opportunity to customize learning experiences to each individual student’s needs and interests.
 When there’s only two of you in a room for an hour, there are no distractions.
 My class isn’t too big, my curriculum isn’t too narrow, I’m not preoccupied by a million other tasks or limited by an antiquated bureaucratic education system.
 With one pure hour of learning through conversation, relationship building, relevant and responsive instruction and meaningful practice, you can change a student’s entire learning trajectory.

 In 2016, I became an education consultant who facilitates professional learning sessions for English, ELL, and reading intervention teachers.
-I work with an instructional design team to create professional development experiences that engage participants with research-based best practices, opportunities for reflection, and collaboration.
-After large PD sessions, I work one-to-one with teachers as their instructional coach.
-I practice deep listening as I follow a student-centered coaching philosophy that ensures our conversations stay focused on what students can achieve.
+I worked with an instructional design team to create professional development experiences that engage participants with research-based best practices, opportunities for reflection, and collaboration.
+After large PD sessions, I partnered one-to-one with teachers as their instructional coach.
+I learned to practice deep listening to follow a student-centered coaching philosophy that ensured our conversations stayed focused on what students can achieve.
+I had the opportunity to support teachers in a variety of environments – rural small town districts in the Great Plains, Indian Reservation schools, underserved districts in high poverty areas, language immersion schools, and more.
+With each partnership, I learned more about how to meet the diverse needs of our nation’s children.
+I observed teachers who disrupted my own biases about each community’s unique assets and the impactful role they could play in their students’ lives.

 After 15 years of teaching in different capacities, several years of instructional coaching, and a decade of parenting, I now have a clearer sense not only of what I won’t do in a classroom, but what I intentionally will do.
 I aim to establish a learning environment where all students feel safe enough to take intellectual risks.
 I prepare students to engage with ideas, people, and texts that may appear uncomfortably unfamiliar at first.
 I provide support so that all students can reach academic and social-emotional goals that are meaningful to them.